Artemether: Medical uses

 The World Health Organization (WHO) recommends the treatment of uncomplicated P. falciparum with artemisinin-based combination therapy.
 Given in combination with lumefantrine, it may be followed by a 14-day regimen of primaquine to prevent relapse of P. vivax or P. ovale malarial parasites and provide a complete cure.

 Artemether can also be used in treating and preventing trematode infections of schistosomiasis when used in combination with praziquantel.

 Artemether is rated category C by the FDA based on animal studies where artemisinin derivatives have shown an association with fetal loss and deformity.
 Some studies, however, do not show evidence of harm.

 Side effects

 Possible side effects include cardiac effects such as bradycardia and QT interval prolongation.
 Also, possible central nervous system toxicity has been shown in animal studies.

 Drug interactions

 Plasma artemether level was found to be lower when the combination product was used with lopinavir/ritonavir.
 There is also decreased drug exposure associated with concurrent use with efavirenz or nevirapine.

 Artemether/lumefantrine should not be used with drugs that inhibit CYP3A4.

 Hormonal contraceptives may not be as efficacious when used with artemether/lumefantrine.

 Pharmacology

 Mechanism of action

-Artemether is an artemisinin derivative and the mechanism of action for artemisinins is.